imehrdadmahdavi/-predicting_housing_prices/README.md

 ### Description

-Building and optimizing a machine learning model to predict housing prices statistical analysis sklearn cross validation grid search machine learning
+Building and optimizing a machine learning model to predict housing prices.

 ### Install